-Gov. Perry says Texas won't expand MedicaidJuly 10th, 2012 by JAMIE STENGLE in Health /
+Gov. Perry says Texas won't expand MedicaidJuly 10, 2012 by JAMIE STENGLE in Medicine & Health / Health

 (AP) The Republican governor of Texas said Monday that his state won't establish an online marketplace for patients to shop for insurance or expand the government health care program for the poor and disabled two key elements of President Barack Obama's health care overhaul.

 Gov. Rick Perry's announcement came after the U.S. Supreme Court upheld most of the federal health care law last month.
 However, the court said the federal government can't withhold states' entire allotment for Medicaid if they don't expand the program.
 If states choose not to set up a health care exchange, an online service for people to comparison shop for insurance, the federal government will establish one for them.

 In a letter sent to U.S. Health and Human Services Secretary Kathleen Sebelius, Perry, a former presidential candidate, said both elements "represent brazen intrusions into the sovereignty of our state."

 "I will not be party to socializing health care and bankrupting my state in direct contradiction to our Constitution and our founding principles of limited government," Perry said in a statement.

 Texas has the highest uninsured rate in the nation, with about 6.2 million residents a quarter of the state's population lacking health insurance.